elilouise/Scientific-Computational-Records/README.md

 # Scientific-Programming

-This is a repository of my scientific programming codes using Numpy, matplotlib, and others.
+This is a repository of my scientific programming record.

+Code written in python 3 (Libraries utilized: Numpy, matplotlib, pandas etc..)